smhitle/cse15l-lab-reports/lab-report-2-week-4.md

 [TestFile1](https://github.com/smhitle/markdown-parser/blob/main/file2.md?plain=1)

 As we can see there are multiple valid links among a series of separated brackets and parentheses.
+However the last link is invalid and produces the following fail output.

 ![Fail1](Images/fail1.PNG)